shapeoko/Shapeoko_2/Instructions/01_electronics.md

 * black == (-)
 * black/white == (+) (or red)

-Please connect each lead to the appropriate side of the gShield's power connector.
+Please connect each lead to the appropriate side of the gShield's blue power connector.

 ![Power connections](tPictures/so_e_arduino_usb_4.jpg)